Offline to Online Learning for Real-Time Bandwidth Estimation

 \section{Merlin}

-Conventional heuristic-based bandwidth estimators leverage extensive domain knowledge to produce robust bandwidth estimates; however, these methods are often cumbersome to personalize.
-In contrast, new RL-based estimators are ``easy'' to update but often exhibit high sample complexity and neglect prior domain expertise.
-Thus, we turn towards offline IL.
-Specifically, we seek to leverage BC to extract an expert BWE policy from offline expert demonstrations to facilitate expert personalization through data-driven updates.
+Traditional heuristic-based bandwidth estimators leverage extensive domain knowledge to produce robust bandwidth estimates; however, these methods are often challenging to specialize.
+Conversely, emerging RL-based estimators offer enhanced configurability but neglect prior domain expertise and exhibit high sample complexity.
+To address these limitations, we propose an approach that combines offline IL with finetuning.
+Our method leverages BC to \textit{transform} heuristic-based algorithms into neural networks, enabling \textit{practical} personalization through data-efficient finetuning.

-{\bf Behavioral Cloning.} For our work, we seek to mimic our expert UKF model, a rule-based model constructed from extensive domain expertise.
-UKF, like WebRTC, adopts a delay-based approach; that is, based on observed network delays, UKF smoothly adapts its bandwidth estimates.
-More concretely, UKF utilizes an internal dynamics model to represent the current network state and a set of static functions to adapt its bandwidth estimate.
-In contrast to WebRTC, UKF was designed specifically for videoconferencing.
-The estimates produced by UKF do not follow an additive increase multiplicative decrease (AIMD) scheme, which leads to smoother bandwidth estimates in comparison to WebRTC's ``sawtooth'' behavior.
+{\bf Behavioral Cloning.} In our work, we seek to imitate UKF, a rule-based system constructed from extensive domain expertise.
+UKF is based on an unscented Kalman filter, a common statistical algorithm used to estimate nonlinear systems.
+Similar to WebRTC~\cite{bergkvist2012webrtc}, UKF utilizes its filter to model the delay dynamics of the network.
+UKF smoothly adapts its bandwidth estimates with a set of static functions based on state variables such as the observed one-way network delays, delay gradients, and loss rates.
+For example, UKF incorporates a function to gradually scale its estimates in proportion to changes in one way delay.

+In contrast to WebRTC's GCC, UKF was designed specifically for videoconferencing applications.
+Parameters determining the relative significance of loss and delay, as well as the magnitude of bandwidth estimate adjustments, were empirically tuned through extensive testing on live videoconferencing calls.
+Consequently, UKF's estimates do not follow an additive increase multiplicative decrease (AIMD) scheme, resulting in smoother bandwidth estimates compared to WebRTC's characteristic ``sawtooth'' behavior.